FXM ASSOCIATES

 This unique study was commissioned to determine the importance of water-dependent and other waterfront uses to the municipal economy and tax revenues.
 Conventional wisdom has been that waterfront residential condominiums, hotels, restaurants and retail shops generate more local tax revenues than marinas, ship repair facilities, excursion/charter operations, and landside businesses servicing commercial and recreational vessels.

-FXM Associates derived the per-acre yield in municipal revenues for each category of Newport waterfront land use from a comprehensive property data base developed by URI CRC staff and City officials, as well as visitor surveys, interviews, and secondary source data on business sales and spending by type of consumer.
-The study findings addressed direct and indirect municipal revenue attributable to waterfront uses, and showed that water-dependent uses yield significantly more per acre in municipal revenues than any other land use type – 2.5 times more than residential condominiums, for example.
+FXM Associates derived the per-acre yield in municipal revenues for each category of Newport waterfront land use from a comprehensive property database developed by URI CRC staff and City officials, as well as visitor surveys, interviews, and secondary source data on business sales and spending by type of consumer.
+The study findings addressed direct and indirect municipal revenue attributable to waterfront uses and showed that water-dependent uses yield significantly more per acre in municipal revenues than any other land use type – 2.5 times more than residential condominiums, for example.
 The study will help guide future City zoning and infrastructure investment decisions, as well as provide planning and elected officials with an objective basis for evaluation of proposed waterfront development projects.

-Frank Mahady, FXM Principal, presented this innovative study at the annual international conference of The Waterfront Center in October, 2011.
+Frank Mahady, FXM Principal, presented this innovative study at the annual international conference of The Waterfront Center in October 2011.

 New London State Pier Master Plan

 FXM Associates prepared an overview of market demand for marine cargo and other commercial vessel uses at New London State Pier, and an assessment of potential growth opportunities.
 Working with an inter-disciplinary consultant team, FXM examined the pier’s potential to capture additional commodities cargo, and its competitive position among other New England deep-water commercial ports.
 Augmenting the team’s assessment of site conditions, warehouse capacity and truck/rail access, FXM provided an analysis of the direct, indirect and induced effects of potential State Pier operations on business sales, employment and income within the state economy.
-This planning study evaluated import/export markets, cruse ship callings, shipping activity generated by the current private terminal operator, and provided data needed by the Connecticut Department of Transportation to issue a RFP for State Pier facility management.
+This planning study evaluated import/export markets, cruise ship callings, shipping activity generated by the current private terminal operator, and provided data needed by the Connecticut Department of Transportation to issue a RFP for State Pier facility management.
 (2011)

 Port of New Bedford South Terminal Development Plan